 Pictures of ant bites prove that these tiny creatures can cause serious harm.
 If you notice ant bite swelling that has started getting worse, don’t disregard it.
 Take immediate action.

 Ant bites typically last for 1-2 days.
 It is when the severity is still at its peak, although you could expect that it’s no longer as severe on the second day.
 Ant bites take 7-10 days to resolve.

 You could expect ant bite swelling the next day, especially if they’re fire ant bites, as the redness usually lasts three days and the swelling 7 to 10 days.

 Fire ant bites itching a week later is still common, but if the symptoms don’t go away or are still severe, medical treatment may be necessary.

 Ant Bite Treatment

 If you or someone you love is having an ant bite reaction, initial treatment steps include:

 - Assessing Yourself – Are you feeling okay in general?
 Is your breathing steady?
-Do you feel dizzy?
-Has any pain and swelling stayed localized to the bite zone?
-Check in with yourself this way for 5, 10, 30, 60, and 90 minutes after the initial bite to ensure you aren’t having an allergic reaction.
+Are you dizzy?
+Do you feel any pain and swelling that stayed localised to the bite zone?
+Check yourself this way for 5, 10, 30, 60, and 90 minutes after the initial bite to ensure that you don’t have an allergic reaction.

 - Wash the Bite Site – Use soap and clean water to give the bite a good wash.